appsandwich/blip/README.md

 ## Prerequisites

 Blip uses a specific directory structure for templates and site organisation.
+See the [`example-site/`](/example-site) directory for a demo, or read on for a full description.

 ### Templates